 finalists.
 The finalists will be interviewed in April.
 The recipient of the 2014 Better Beginnings

-Award will be announced in May.
+Award will be announced at the Board of Regents Meeting in September.
 The winner will receive an award of $1,000.
 This individual will be

 honored at an award ceremony held at the discretion of the local school community.
 In addition, each of the

 two finalists in the award competition will receive an award of $250.